 The STA finds that it is not a member of group indicated by RXVECTOR parameter GROUP_ID.

-The STA finds that the PARTIAL_AID in the RXVECTOR does not match its partial AIDor it finds that the frame is not directed to it.
+The STA finds that the PARTIAL_AID in the RXVECTOR does not match its partial AID.

 The STA receives a frame with an RXVECTOR parameter NUM_STS equal to 0, if it is a member of group indicated by RXVECTOR GROUP_ID.